-Elasticsearch (2day Workshop)
+Elasticsearch (2day Masterclass)

 Search is all around you.
 When using your phone, tablet or computer a lot of the things you do, deal with search.
 Also, most of the online websites and apps use a search solution underneath.
 This search solution is often created using Elasticsearch.
 Elasticsearch is an open source search solution, based on Apache Lucene, adding lots of features to enable you to create powerful search solutions.

-Motivation for taking this training:
+Motivation for taking this masterclass:

 As a developer you would like to understand more of the internals of Elasticsearch.
 You want to learn about scaling your cluster, the structure of your indexes and the way to interact with elasticsearch.
 You always want to know how to index documents, create effective queries to select specific documents and evaluate why certain documents are returned before others.
-These are all subjects that are discussed in our two-day workshop.
+These are all subjects that are discussed in our two-day masterclass.

-Goal of the workshop:
+Goal of the masterclass:

-The goal of the workshop is to give participants enough knowledge to start working on their own search projects.
+The goal of the masterclass is to give participants enough knowledge to start working on their own search projects.
 To become a search engineer, you need to have an idea of what search is and what options are available to you.
 You need to learn the best way to empower your users to find what they are looking for.
 We believe that learning about search becomes more effective when you practice what you've learned.
 Therefore the workshop consists of theoretical parts as well as practical parts.

 At the end of the workshop you will have a good understanding of what relevant search results are and what is needed to return relevant results using elasticsearch.
 You also have added the first documents to elasticsearch and have written your first queries.